Active shooter reported at food festival in California: police

 SACRAMENTO (Reuters) - An active shooter was reported at a food festival in California on Sunday and a police spokesman said there are casualties.

 Few other details were immediately available.
-NBC Bay Area reported that ambulance crews were told 11 people “were down” after shots rang out at the Gilroy Garlic Festival, an annual event south of San Jose.
+NBC Bay Area said ambulance crews were told 11 people were “down” after shots rang out on the last day of the Gilroy Garlic Festival, an annual three-day event south of San Jose.

 Videos posted on social media appeared to show festival attendees scattering in confusion as at least one loud popping sound could be heard in the background.